-Many hospices offer bereavement services for family members up to one year after the patient passes.
-In addition to direct bereavement services, emotional support groups can help people manage their grief.
-Interacting with others with similar experiences can help you process your grief and retain your health through this difficult time.
+Many hospices offer bereavement services for family members up to one year after their loved one passes.
+In addition to direct bereavement services, mesothelioma support groups can help families manage their grief.
+Interacting with others with similar experiences can help you process your emotions and find much-needed stability through this difficult time.

 Emotional support services are also available through hospices as well as the team here at Mesothelioma Hope.

 Are you caring for someone in the final stages of mesothelioma?
 Use our Free Self-Care Guide to help ensure you’re taking care of yourself and managing any feelings of stress or anxiety.

 Survivor benefits are the financial and physical items that a mesothelioma patient may leave for their family or next of kin after their death.

 Depending on the situation, some surviving family members of mesothelioma patients can receive social security payments, military veterans pensions, and other benefits following their loved one’s passing.
 These forms of survivor compensation can help cover remaining medical bills as well as the cost of funeral and/or burial services.